Loyola University Chicago

 Personal Web Page:

-Professor Schweickart has taught at Loyola since 1975, including at the Loyola Rome Center several times.
+Professor Schweickart has taught at Loyola since 1975, including three one-year terms at the Loyola Rome Center.
 He has been a Visiting Professor of Mathematics at the University of Kentucky, and a Visiting Professor of Philosophy at the University of New Hampshire.
-Dr. Schweickart was voted Faculty-Member-of-the-Year for 1998-99 by the Loyola University Faculty Council, and he has been a Humanities Representative on the Loyola University Faculty Council since 2000.
+Dr. Schweickart was voted Faculty-Member-of-the-Year for 1998-99 by the Loyola University Faculty Council.
+He served as a Humanities Representative on Faculty Council, 2000-2010.

-After Capitalism (Rowman and Littlefield, 2002) with a Chinese translation (Beijing: Social Science Documentation Publishing House, Chinese Academy of Social Sciences, 2005)
+After Capitalism (Rowman and Littlefield, 2002) with a Chinese translation (Beijing: Social Science Documentation Publishing House, Chinese Academy of Social Sciences, 2005); Slovak translation (Spolku Slovenskych Spisovatelov, 2010)

 Against Capitalism (Cambridge Univ.
 Press, 1993, and Westview Press, 1996), with a Spanish translation Mas alla del capitalismo, in 1997, and with a Chinese translation in 2003 by Renmin Univ.
 Press in Beijing;